The Etiquette of LinkedIn Networking - A Handbook

 Sharing Content and Insights in Groups Responsibly

 Sharing content in LinkedIn Groups can position you as a thought leader and valuable member of the community.
 However, ensure that the content you share is directly relevant to the group's focus and provides clear value to its members.
-Include a brief commentary on why you’re sharing the piece and any key points you believe will spark discussion or interest.
+Include a brief commentary on why you’re sharing the piece a

 Best Practices for Sharing Content in Groups: